la2050/archive/_projects/2014/la-has-heart.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
+    - >-
+      Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric)
   impact_metrics: >-
     In a recent article, "How to Save our Schools" regarding the importance of funding arts and music in public schools, a statistic that reinforces the